 natural remedies for my pcos diagnosis

 Ultimately, I sought help from a functional medicine doctor in Colorado.
 She was the first person to diagnose me with PCOS.
-She also told me I had an under-active thyroid, likely due to the years I spent over-exercising, not managing my stress, not eating enough calories, etc. Despite the news, I was determined to regulate my cycle — not only for the sake of my fertility, but for the sake of my overall health.
+She also told me I had an under-active thyroid, likely due to the years I spent over-exercising, not managing my stress, not eating enough calories, etc. Despite the news, I was determined to regulate my cycle.
+Not only for the sake of my fertility, but for the sake of my overall health.

 Everything — from food, supplements, and lifestyle choices — proved beneficial.
 I let my body speak for itself, tuning into its intuitive needs.
 Eventually, I regained a more regular menstrual cycle, although it’s hard to know what (exactly) did the trick.
 During those dynamic years, I had to do a lot of inner-work.
 It changed me for the better, though.
 I learned that healing from a hormone imbalance is not linear.
 Progress, for that matter, is hardly ever linear.
 Trial, error, and a lot of patience were my guiding lights.

-Eastern and Western Medicine
+combining Eastern and Western Medicine

-Photos by the talented @jackie_segedin.
+Photos by @jackie_segedin.